 World leaders identify solutions and call for immediate action

 Hamburg / Cairo, 16.9.2019.
-As the youth takes to the street and the Amazon continues to burn, Councillors of the World Future Council and Recipients of the Right Livelihood Award call for immediate action to secure a world of climate resilience, prosperity and peace at a World Future Forum.
+As the youth takes to the street and the Amazon continues to burn, Councillors of the World Future Council and Recipients of the Right Livelihood Award call for immediate action to securing a world of climate resilience, prosperity and peace at a World Future Forum.

 “Solutions exist.
 We can eradicate hunger and improve livelihoods by adopting 100 per cent agroecology,” says Helmy Abouleish, Councillor of the World Future Council who hosted the forum at Sekem, Cairo.
 Sekem is a recipient of the Right Livelihood Award and a global leader in the development of agroecology.

 In their declaration, Councillors and Right Livelihood Award Recipients call for measures to cut carbon emissions in half by 2030 to avoid climate catastrophe and achieve 100 per cent renewable energy by 2050.
 The leaders call on governments to end spending USD 1.7 trillion annually on weapons and war.
 “With this budget, the health of our planet can be secured and the very foundations of life regenerated – forests, soils, oceans, and the atmosphere”, their declaration states.

 At the forum, leaders also adopted the work programme of the World Future Council.
 The organisation works with policy makers, promoting the spread of best policies across the world.
 “We brought together change makers from around the world and all walks of life.
 They are urging decision-makers to take rapid action to address the earth emergency,” explains Alexandra Wandel, the foundation’s Executive Director.